alhusseingamal/Shipping-Company-Simulation/README.md

 *    Truck: keeps all info related to a truck: ID, speed, type, etc..
 *    Cargo: keeps all cargo info: its waiting time, id, type, expected delivery time
 *    Time: An auxiliary class to keep track time.
-It wasn't necessary for the project, but we figured that creating it would keep the code simpler in many cases.
+It wasn't necessary for the project, but we figured that creating it would make the code more modular.

 ## Notes: